 On arriving at the summit, you’ll have to cross an underground tunnel and on to the viewing platform at the south wall window.
 This is where you’ll start the suspension bridge that stretches to the ICE FLYER glacier chair lift station.
 The TITLIS Cliff Walk is just one metre wide and 100 metres long.
 The views into the abyss below are breathtaking!

 The TITLIS Cliff Walk holds the record for being the highest suspension bridge in Europe.
-Entry to the Cliff Walk is free of charge.
+Entry to the Cliff Walk is free of charge but you pay your fears here.

 3. Aiguille du Midi Skywalk or Step Into The Void, French Alps